 The fallout after the ‘No’

-What helps keep some people people-pleasing, is the fear of what’ll happen after they say ‘no’.
+What helps keep some people people-pleasing is the fear of what’ll happen after they say ‘no’.
 The reality is that the person making the request is probably already thinking about who they can ask instead, even if they’re still trying to convince you to help them.
 This is especially true if you have a good relationship with the person making the request.
-The only time this will most likely be an issue is if you’re in an abusive relationship (What Is Domestic Abuse?).
+The only time this will most likely be an issue is if you’re in an abusive relationship (What Is Domestic Abuse?
+Advice And Information).

-Learn to stop worrying about the outcome of if you say no, by focusing on the fact that the person asking for your help will have other people they can ask.
+Learn to stop worrying about the outcomes when you say no, by focusing on the fact that the person asking for your help will have other people they can ask.